 If your building has an Intercom at the front door and you live in an apartment, your name will display on the Intercom’s directory to enable visitors such as delivery personnel to call you in order to gain access to the building.
 If you have an alias or simply would prefer to have your name be private, you can change your Intercom display name to anything you like from the Settings menu in the Latch App.
 If you’re a building visitor, video footage of you may be shared with the resident or the property’s security team in order to help them identify you when you call them using the Latch Intercom.

-We use service providers to provide and improve our products and services, such as for customer support, financial transactions, product delivery and fulfillment, common area security and notifications (such as package delivery), and data storage.
-Our service providers will have access to; your contact information, product usage information, access and audit history, and when applicable financial information; only for the purpose of performing these tasks on our behalf.
+We use service providers to provide and improve our products and services, such as for customer support, financial transactions, product delivery and fulfillment, common area security and notifications (such as package delivery), data storage, and conducting customer research or satisfaction surveys.
+Depending on the type of service they provide, our service providers may have access to: your contact information, product usage information, access and audit history, and when applicable financial information; only for the purpose of performing these tasks on our behalf.
 Our service providers may not disclose your data received through your use of Latch to other third parties or use it for other purposes, such as their own marketing programs.
+Latch uses a managed process to ensure that our service providers are assessed for security and privacy risks prior to engagement, and service providers are required to submit evidence of a mature, functioning security program.
+Service providers without a SOC2 Type 2attestation or similar evidence of independent audit must submit a SIG or SIGlite form and be cleared by our Security Team.

 When an apartment is occupied, sensitive smart home device information such as temperature, thermostat mode, and light bulb status is private to the residents of that apartment.
 To help with troubleshooting, property management can view whether the smart device is connected and working; and are notified if there is a leak to help mitigate water damage as early as possible.
 No other data is provided.